 The validity of the Refunding Bonds and certain other legal matters are subject to the approving opinion of Hawkins Delafield & Wood LLP, Los Angeles, California, Bond Counsel to the District, and certain other conditions.
 A complete copy of the proposed form of opinion of Bond Counsel with respect to the Refunding Bonds is contained in Appendix D, attached hereto.
 Bond Counsel undertakes no responsibility for the accuracy, completeness or fairness of this Official Statement.
-Certain legal matters will also be passed upon for the District by its General Counsel and by the District's Disclosure Counsel, Orrick, Herrington & Sutcliffe LLP, Los Angeles, California ("Disclosure Counsel"), and for the Underwriters by their counsel, Nixon Peabody LLP, San Francisco, California ("Underwriters' Counsel").
+Certain legal matters will also be passed upon for the District by its General Counsel and by the District's Disclosure Counsel, Orrick, Herrington & Sutcliffe LLP, Los Angeles, California ("Disclosure Counsel").

-Each of Bond Counsel, Disclosure Counsel and Underwriters' Counsel will receive compensation contingent upon the sale and delivery of the Refunding Bonds.
-From time to time, Bond Counsel and
+Bond Counsel and Disclosure Counsel will receive compensation contingent upon the sale and delivery of the Refunding Bonds.